Local Multicultural Venues

 National Museum of American Jewish History, Phila.

-Dedicated to exploring the history of the Jewish people through artifacts, stories and interactive media, the venue’s core exhibit is a multi-floor, centuries-spanning timeline that chronicles the experiences of Jewish people who immigrated to the U.S. Don’t miss the Only in America Gallery/Hall of Fame, which highlights luminaries such as Albert Einstein, Barbra Streisand and Steven Spielberg.
+Dedicated to exploring the history of the Jewish people through artifacts, stories and media, the museum’s core exhibit is a multi-floor, centuries-spanning timeline that chronicles the experiences of Jewish individuals who immigrated to the U.S.

 Polish American Cultural Center, Phila.

-The multipurpose center houses a museum with exhibits that pay homage to 1,000 years of Polish art, culture, history, tradition and famous figures.
-The space also hosts lectures and family events.
+The multipurpose center houses a museum with exhibits that pay homage to 1,000 years of Polish art, culture, traditions and famous figures.

 African American Heritage Museum of Southern New Jersey, Atlantic City